nodists/nodist/README.md

 ### DIY installation
 1. Put the contents of [zip](https://github.com/marcelklehr/nodist/zipball/master) in a directory for use or run `git clone git://github.com/marcelklehr/nodist.git`.
-   (Note: Certain paths, such as `Program Files`, requires admin rights for nodist to work.)
+   (Note: Certain paths, such as `Program Files`, require admin rights for nodist to work.)

-3. Add nodist to your system's path: `setx /M PATH "path\to\nodist\bin;%PATH%"` ([setx not available?](http://www.computerhope.com/issues/ch000549.htm))
+3. Add nodist to your system's path ([how?](http://www.computerhope.com/issues/ch000549.htm))

-4. Now, run `nodist update`, which will install the dependencies.
+4. Now, run `nodist update`, which will update npm and nodist's dependencies.

 ### Fancy installation (beta)